A Unified Dark-Matter--Driven Relativistic Bondi Route to Black-Hole Growth from Stellar to Supermassive Scales: Introduction

 A feature of CDM is almost pressureless; it is then reasonable to lift it by introducing the self-interactions, denoted as self-interacting DM (SIDM).
-This model was introduced to resolve some small-scale issues, e.g., the core–cusp, too-big-to-fail, and missing satellites problems arising from the $\Lambda$CDM, by requiring the following constraints on the SIDM's scattering cross-section $\sigma$ to mass $m$ ratio \cite{SpergelSteinhardt2000, TulinYu2018} from merging clusters \cite{Clowe2006,Randall2008}, \be \sim0.1 \text{\rm --} 10~\rm{cm^2 g^{-1}}\;. \ee This simple constraint cannot fully pin down a SIDM model, leaving many possibilities open.
+This model was introduced to resolve some small-scale issues, e.g., the core–cusp, too-big-to-fail, and missing satellites problems arising from the $\Lambda$CDM, by requiring the following constraints on the SIDM's scattering cross-section $\sigma$ to mass $m$ ratio \cite{SpergelSteinhardt2000, TulinYu2018} from merging clusters \cite{Clowe2006,Randall2008}, \be \sim0.1-1~\rm{cm^2 g^{-1}}\;. \ee This simple constraint cannot fully pin down a SIDM model, leaving many possibilities open.
+Here, we shall mention the pioneer works by Ostriker~\cite{Ostriker:1998fa, Ostriker:1999ee} by introducing the SIDM with velocity-dependent cross-section constrained by \eq{sigma_over_m} to explain the formation of SMBHs via Bondi accretion and predict the Magorrian relation ($M_{\rm BH} \propto M_{\rm halo}$)~\cite{Magorrian:1997hw}.
+This approach is based on the particle picture of SIDM scattered by the Newtonian potential around a central black hole.
+The particle picture is intuitive and flexible in modeling the velocity dependence of the cross-section.
+In contrast, in this Letter, we will consider the relativistic perfect-fluid picture of a minimal SIDM that forms SMBHs via Bondi accretion.
+The fluid picture of SIDM captures the collective behavior of SIDM beyond the particle picture and explains the formation of SMBHs through a mechanism quite different from that in the particle picture.

 From the particle physics point of view, the simplest SIDM is a relativistic scalar field $\phi$ of mass $m$ with polynomial self-interaction,

 In this Letter, we will show that there is a {\it critical regime} in the parameter space of $m$ and $\lambda$, in which the Bondi accretion rate depends only on $(m,\lambda)$, i.e., $K$ is just a function of $m$ after imposing the constraint \eq{sigma_over_m}, thus it is universal to all halo environments.
 This is different from the consideration in \cite{Feng2025DarkBondi}, where the Bondi accretion of SIDM is not in the critical regime.